Is The Devaluation Of The Arts Responsible For The Rise Of Fake News?

 These attitudes filter into educational policies too.
 Parliamentary ministers are quick to place importance on ‘new skills’ in technology and STEM which forces teachers to focus their attention away from the arts and humanities.

 This is a dangerous game to play.
 Though the societal values that the arts and humanities offer are quieter and therefore seem less pressing, we are nothing without them.
 The humanities are where we discover what it is to be human and where we make sense of life.
-They allow us to be critical thinkers and to go against the dominating power of capitalist societies where we are seen purely as commodities.
+They allow us to be critical thinkers and to go against the dominating power of societies where we are seen purely as commodities.

 By devaluing the arts, we are allowing fake news to rule our world which is a terrifying prospect.